-Cat's first school that she attended was World Karate Academy under the instruction of Shihan Chris Lohwasser (6th Dan recognized by The American Federation of Martial Arts and Hanshi Jerry Mercardo) in the mixed martial arts style known as American Concepts of Martial Arts.
+Shortly after starting iaido, Cat began to also study at World Karate Academy under the instruction of Shihan Chris Lohwasser (6th Dan recognized by The American Federation of Martial Arts and Hanshi Jerry Mercardo) in the mixed martial arts style known as American Concepts of Martial Arts.
 Shihan Chris teaches back in Center Moriches, NY where Cat grew up.
-His school is heavily Japanese karate based, but integrates many useful techniques from a variety of other styles as well.
 His training came from Shidoshi Ed Gross's Kempo Tae Kwon Do style, but all of the forms done there are the Japanese traditional shotokan forms.

-While still in high school, Cat performed on the demo team at tournaments with World Karate Academy.
-She also competed on a regular basis often coming home with trophies, in her 3 years of high school competing she earned a total of 33 trophies in sparring, weapons, kata, and self defense.
+During this time, Cat performed on the demo team and competed regularly in tournaments with World Karate Academy.
+In her 3 years of high school competing she earned a total of 33 trophies in sparring, weapons, kata, and self defense.

-When Cat moved to northwest Indiana for college in 2003, she taught karate lessons to students of Valparaiso University as part of the intramural program.
-This program lasted for a few years.
-She still practiced her upper level material regularly while away at college.
-In December of 2004 she tested and received her 1st degree black belt in karate while home on semester break for the holidays.
+In 2003, Cat moved to NW Indiana for college, where she taught karate lessons to students of Valparaiso University as part of the intramural program.
+In December of 2004 she tested and received her 1st degree black belt in karate from World Karate Academy back in New York.

-After graduating from college and beginning full time employment, Cat joined Tiger Martial Arts in Chesterton, IN under the instruction of Master Deborah Grimaldi (7th dan Kyusho Jitsu, 6th dan Tae Kwon Do, 4th dan Hapkido) in October of 2007.
+After graduating college, Cat joined Tiger Martial Arts in Chesterton, IN under the instruction of Master Deborah Grimaldi (7th dan Kyusho Jitsu, 6th dan Tae Kwon Do, 4th dan Hapkido) in October of 2007.
 There she began to study both Tae Kwon Do and Small Circle Jujitsu.
 In May of 2009 she received her 1st degree black belt in Tae Kwon Do.
-Small Circle Jujitsu was a style which they ranked in through a partner school, and she reached the rank of purple during her time there as well.
+She reached the rank of purple belt in Small Circle Jujitsu during her time there as well.

 In July of 2010 Cat moved to California.
-In February of 2011 she enrolled in Bill Grossman's School of Kenpo Karate under 9th degree Master Professor Bill Grossman and his wife 8th degree Professor Pati Grossman.
-Master Professor also taught Iaido (Muso Shinden Ryu) there as well and Cat was able to get back into her first love which started her martial arts career originally.
-While still living in California, Cat was usually at the dojo a minimum of 4-5 days a week always practicing and teaching classes and private lessons.
-She also enjoyed going to tournaments to both judge and compete in the Gold Cup Circuit, CKC and NBL tournaments.
-Cat was also able to get back into demo team through this dojo and often helped choreograph as well as perform in demonstrations.
+In February of 2011 she enrolled at Bill Grossman's School of Kenpo Karate under 9th degree Master Professor Bill Grossman and his wife 8th degree Professor Pati Grossman.
+Master Professor also taught Iaido (Muso Shinden Ryu) which Cat happily began studying again.
+During this time, Cat was often at the dojo at least 5 days a week practicing, teaching classes, teaching private lessons and taking private lessons directly from Master Professor.
+Cat attended numerous tournaments during this time to judge and compete in the Gold Cup Circuit, CKC and NBL tournaments.
+She also helped choreograph and perform in the demo team.